Evangelion (mecha): Characteristics

-The units have different equipment that varies according to battle needs.
-The basic one is called type B (Basic), consisting only of a cutter-like weapon named Progressive Knife.
-Other assets are type D (Dive), specifically for diving; and type F (Fly) for flight.
-The Evangelion's piloting system synchronizes it with the pilot and via neural connection, such that the two subjects act in sync.
-The pilot of an Evangelion unit, designated by the English term Child, is housed in a cylindrical capsule named Entry Plug, which is inserted into the area corresponding to the humanoid's spine, at the cervical vertebrae.
+The units have different equipment that varies depending on the situation.
+The basic one is called type B (Basic), consisting only of a cutter-like weapon called a Progressive Knife.
+Other assets include type D (Dive), specifically for diving; and type F (Fly) for flight.
+The Evangelion's piloting system synchronizes with its pilot via neural connection, and so they act in sync.
+The pilot of an Evangelion unit, designated by the English term Child, is housed in a cylindrical capsule called an Entry Plug, which is inserted into the area corresponding to the humanoid's spine, at the cervical vertebrae.

 The cockpit of the Entry Plug is filled with a special liquid called LCL, which promotes the neural connection between the Evangelion and its pilot.
 The main nerve responsible for synchronizing the two entities is called the A10 nerve.
-It seems that the subjects suitable to pilot an Evangelion are limited to 14-year-old children without a mother, and that Evangelions, originally devoid of a soul, have souls of people.
+It seems that the subjects suitable to pilot an Evangelion are limited to 14-year-old children without a mother, and that Evangelions, originally devoid of a soul, have the souls of people.
 It is also believed that the souls of the mothers of their respective pilots are housed in the mechas.
-Once the neural connection has been successfully established, the Children can command the humanoid at will, thinking that they are acting with their own body, through a system known as neural interface.
-However, its maintenance can be jeopardized by the damage suffered by the Evangelion during an operation and the corresponding psychological disorders of the pilot.
-Moreover, a state commonly referred to as berserk is theorized, during which the humanoid begins to act out in uncontrollable and seemingly instinctual destructive rage.
+Once the neural connection is successfully established, the Children can command the humanoid at will, thinking that they are acting with their own body, through a system known as neural interface.
+However, its maintenance can be jeopardized if it is damaged during an operation, which causes corresponding psychological disorders in the pilot.
+Moreover, a state commonly referred to as berserk is possible, during which an Evangelion enters an uncontrollable and seemingly instinctual destructive rage.
+According to the Evangelion Chronicle magazine, the aggressiveness of the berserk can be due to the fact that Eva-01 is a clone of the Angel Lilith, while the Angels are descended from Adam.
 Their height is never specified in the series, though Newtype magazine provided an estimate of forty meters.
 According to Hiroyuki Yamaga, a member of Gainax, it was decided during production to make the units taller than Ultraman, who is forty-five meters tall.
-In the Proposal their height is also determined forty meters, while in the Rebuild of Evangelion saga their height is explicitly around seventy meters, eighty with vertical supports.
+In the Proposal, their height is also determined forty meters, while in the Rebuild of Evangelion saga their height is explicitly around seventy meters, eighty with vertical supports.